-- Interest Rate Risk (Tactical Fixed Income, Ultra Short Bond, Tactical Investment Grade and Tactical U.S. Allocation only) The value of the Funds may fluctuate based on changes in interest rates and market conditions.
+- Interest Rate Risk The value of the Funds may fluctuate based on changes in interest rates and market conditions.
 As interest rates rise, the value of income producing instruments may decrease.
-This risk increases as the term of the note increases. - Issuer-Specific Risk (Tactical Fixed Income, Ultra Short Bond, Tactical Investment Grade and Tactical U.S. Allocation only) The value of a specific security can be more volatile than the market as a whole and can perform differently from the value of the market as a whole.
+This risk increases as the term of the note increases. - Issuer-Specific Risk The value of a specific security can be more volatile than the market as a whole and can perform differently from the value of the market as a whole.
 The value of securities of smaller issuers can be more volatile than that of larger issuers.
-The value of certain types of securities can be more volatile due to increased sensitivity to adverse issuer, political, regulatory, market, or economic developments. - Large Capitalization Stock Risk (Tactical U.S. Allocation only) Large-capitalization companies may be less able than smaller capitalization companies to adapt to changing market conditions.
+The value of certain types of securities can be more volatile due to increased sensitivity to adverse issuer, political, regulatory, market, or economic developments. - Large Capitalization Stock Risk (Navigator Tactical U.S. Allocation Fund only) Large-capitalization companies may be less able than smaller capitalization companies to adapt to changing market conditions.
 Large-capitalization companies may be more mature and subject to more limited growth potential compared with smaller capitalization companies.
 During different market cycles, the performance of large capitalization companies has trailed the overall performance of the broader securities markets. - Leverage/Volatility Risk The Funds may employ leverage and may invest in leveraged instruments.
 Borrowing magnifies the potential for losses and exposes the Funds interest expenses on borrowing.
 The more the Funds invest in leverage instruments, the more this leverage will magnify any losses on those investments.
 Leverage will cause the value of the Funds' shares to be more volatile than if the Funds did not use leverage.
 This is because leverage tends to exaggerate the effect of any increase or decrease in the value of the Funds' portfolio securities or other investments.
 The Funds may engage in transactions or purchase instruments that give rise to forms of leverage, including inverse ETFs or derivatives.
 Derivative contracts ordinarily have leverage inherent in their terms.
 The use of leverage may also cause the Funds to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations or to meet segregation requirements.
 Certain types of leveraging transactions could theoretically be subject to unlimited losses in cases where the Funds, for any reason, are unable to close out the transaction.